Sisters Outdoor Quilt Show Brings Fabric Artists to Central Oregon

 It’s a hands-on event for sure with master quilt makers teaching classes and leading workshops all week long.
 According to the quilt show folks, hundreds more are displayed in “show-and-tell exhibits” for first-time quilters, youth quilters and – get this – quilts made by men!
 The quilters range in age from 10 to 92.

 Many of the quilters will be on hand near their displays to talk to you about their work.
-Be sure to seek them out and learn the story behind the stitch.
+Be sure to seek them out at the next show and learn the story behind the stitch.